 (Photo credit: @fourbrothersdrivein)

 As interpreted by the Four Brothers, drive-in movie theaters are “a symbol of American lifestyle and persona” and that is 100% right.
-This theater, although a bit of a distance from Essex county, this drive-in theater will be hosting guests at its New York location.
+This theater is worth the drive from Essex County to enjoy the beautiful Hudson Valley scenery and vintage Americana touches on the property.
+Guests can even camp out at the drive-in for the ultimate sleepover.
 Tickets must be pre-purchased online to guarantee a spot.
 Guests arriving without a pre-purchased ticket can be added to a standby list, in case someone does not show up.
 Tickets cost $11 for adults and $6 for children six years old and under.
 Orders for food can also be placed online on the website.
 Additionally, on-screen messages can be purchased for a small fee.
 A happy birthday, anniversary, or even proposal message can be written on the screen.

 See More: A Guide to Flower Farms in New Jersey